No Can Do: Critical reception

 Critical reception for "No Can Do" was mixed.
 David Balls of Digital Spy gave the song a two out of five star rating, and wrote, "in comparison to the majority of the group's singles, it's a half-hearted, bland and middle of the road offering that lacks the excitement of Sugababes at their best".
 He did, however, call the song an improvement from the group's previous single "Girls".
 A writer from Orange criticised the song's incorporation of multiple genres as "less than the sum of its parts".
 The reviewer was also unfavourable of the sampling of "Yes It's You", which was noted as "giving the ladies' warblings a strange air of karaoke with the wrong lyrics" as a result of its resemblance to "I Want You Back".
 The writer concluded the review by stating that "things are just a little lacklustre; the trio's vocals are still strong, but missing the sass that made them famous".

 Entertainment.ie's Lauren Murphy regarded "No Can Do" and album track "Side Chick" as "feeble uptempo tracks that sound like they've been plucked at random from a pop factory conveyor belt".
 A writer from the Daily Record commented that "as much as ['No Can Do'] is mainstream and poppy, it's hardly their most remarkable offering".
 Popjustice considered the song to be "above average" but not the best track from the album, while Fraser McAlphine of the BBC Chart Blog wrote that it "won't be the all-conquering pop superbeast that it could be".
 A positive response came from AllMusic writer Matthew Chisling, who considered the song to be a "show-stopping [number]" and stated that it "work[s] as shimmering displays of subtle strength".
 Virgin Media's Johnny Dee praised inclusion of the Motown beat, which according to him makes the song "feel retro and modern simultaneously.

 Commercial performance

 "No Can Do" entered the UK Singles Chart on 13 December 2008 at number 170, based on digital downloads from Catfights and Spotlights.
 Upon its release as a single, the song peaked at number 23 in the issue dated 10 January 2009 with 12,890 copies sold.
 Subsequently, "No Can Do" became the group's lowest-charting single since 2006's "Follow Me Home" and their third-lowest charting single overall.
 The song is also one of their lowest-selling singles to date.
 "No Can Do" brought the Sugababes' total single sales in the UK to three million.
-The single also peaked at number eleven on the Danish airplay chart, number 53 on the Slovakian airplay chart, and number 67 on Billboards European Hot 100 Singles chart.
+The single also peaked at number eleven on the Danish airplay chart, number 53 on the Slovak airplay chart, and number 67 on Billboards European Hot 100 Singles chart.